A brief history of cell churches and "discipling and shepherding" within neopente dominionist groups

 Those of you who are familiar with pyramid schemes and multi-level marketing have seen this before.
 Namely, everyone reports to or gives money to the "upstream", and they report to the "upstream", and so on and so on till you hit the very head of the organisation.
 (Yes, there's a reason why pyramid-related affinity fraud is so common--not only is it similar to "discipling and shepherding" models, it's not uncommon for pyramid schemes to be promoted within cell churches.)

 Though "The Fellowship" doesn't have a pastor per se, there are indications things work pretty similarly.
-From a recent Mother Jones article on the upcoming book by Sharlet:
+From a

 Through all of her years in Washington, Clinton has been an active participant in conservative Bible study and prayer circles that are part of a secretive Capitol Hill group known as the Fellowship.
 Her collaborations with right-wingers such as Senator Sam Brownback (R-Kan.) and former Senator Rick Santorum (R-Pa.) grow in part from that connection.
 When Clinton first came to Washington in 1993, one of her first steps was to join a Bible study group.
 For the next eight years, she regularly met with a Christian "cell" whose members included Susan Baker, wife of Bush consigliere James Baker; Joanne Kemp, wife of conservative icon Jack Kemp; Eileen Bakke, wife of Dennis Bakke, a leader in the anti-union Christian management movement; and Grace Nelson, the wife of Senator Bill Nelson, a conservative Florida Democrat.
 Clinton's prayer group was part of the Fellowship (or "the Family"), a network of sex-segregated cells of political, business, and military leaders dedicated to "spiritual war" on behalf of Christ, many of them recruited at the Fellowship's only public event, the annual National Prayer Breakfast.
 (Aside from the breakfast, the group has "made a fetish of being invisible," former Republican Senator William Armstrong has said.)